thebelin/particle-ionic/README.md

 # particle-ionic
+## A demonstration for particle.io and ionic
+### Making IOT creation as easy as possible
-A couple of services and a directive for handling particle.io interaction with ionic framework
+Services and a directive for handling particle.io interaction with ionic framework